 Today’s Coffee talk for Children’ Ministry Leaders is all about the importance of the Resource Room.
 This is the busy bee Maker Space in your Children’s Ministry hive buzzing with energy and excitement.
 Do you have one?
-Do You like to hang out there?
-How Come?
+Do you and your team like to hang out there?

 Let’s take a moment to ask ourselves some questions that will help cast our team vision and the implementation of those dreams…